LinkedInLearning/intermediate-jenkins-3978673/ch4_artifacts_and_testing/04_02_publish_reports/README.md

 #### 4. Review the Post Section

-1. Reivew the `post` block in the pipeline definition.
+1. Review the `post` block in the pipeline definition.
 2. Observe that this section:

    - Processes the JUnit test report